dmorton6/ece4813-project/README.md

 This is the project folder for the ECE 4813 group project.

-This does not represent the complete source code; that will be added soon.
+Our team designed a song recommendations system using Directed Acyclic Graphs in Apache Spark.